 Postal services in Switzerland

-Swiss Post is the national postal service in Switzerland, and it’s generally efficient and reliable.
+Swiss Post is the national postal service in Switzerland, and it’s largely efficient and reliable.
 Deliveries can be tracked effectively, and same-day delivery is possible with A Mail, while letters sent through B Mail arrive in three to four days.
 It offers various additional services such as account payments, bank accounts, and mail forwarding or retaining.

-Post offices have similar hours to local shops; most except the main offices in cities are closed on Sundays and over lunch.
+Post offices have hours similar to those of local shops; most except the main offices in cities are closed on Sundays and over lunch.

 English-language media in Switzerland